BaleBase/lala/1-Lesson-Plans/24-Final-Project/Activities/Day-1-and-2/Unsolved/ReadMe.md

 2. Document all exposed ports and services.

 3. Enumerate the WordPress site.
+Be aware that the home page is **not** part of the WordPress site but does have a link to it.
 One flag is discoverable after this step.
+     - **Hint**: If you get the error **"The remote website is up, but does not seem to be running WordPress."**, you are using the wrong URL.
+Look for others that look like they may be more applicable.
      - **Hint**: Look for the `Users` section in the output.

 4. Use SSH to gain a user shell.
 Two flags can be discovered at this step.